cifer76/tgbot-lambda/README.md

 # Todo

-[ ] Support searching for groups by keyword
+[x] Support searching for groups by keyword
-[ ] group groups by tags and categories
+[x] group groups by tags and categories
+[ ] rate the group periodically, then sort them during search recalling

 # Set up webhook